negesti/gnome-shell-extensions-negesti/README.md

 The keyboard settings can be changed using the preferences.

-License:
+License
 --------

-Copyright (c) 2011-2016 Clemens Eberwein
+Copyright (c) 2011-2017 Clemens Eberwein

 This program is free software; you can redistribute it and/or modify it under the terms of VERSION 2 of the GNU General Public